argilla-io/argilla/docs/reference/webapp/dataset_main.rst

 Active query parameters
 ~~~~~~~~~~

 This component show the current active search parameters.
-It allows removing each individual param as well as all params at once.
+It allows removing each individual parameter as well as all params at once.

 .. figure:: ../docs/reference/webapp/webappui_images/active_query_params.png
    :alt: Active query params module